Turbulence revealed by wavelet transform: power spectrum and intermittency for the velocity field of the cosmic baryonic fluid: Results

 In Figure~\ref{fig:TNG50_globalkurt_z0_xyz}, we show the global kurtosis as a function of $k$ for the $z=0$ TNG50 data.
 We can see that the three directions give almost the same results, so we will only use the $z$-direction data in the following calculation.
 For the $\vu$ field, it can be seen that the $\rm {kurtosis}=3$ at about $k=0.2\hmpc$, then grows rapidly with $k$ to about $k_{\rm trans}=2.7\hmpc$, and then grows slowly to the large-$k$ end, indicating that the cosmic fluid becomes increasingly intermittent as $k$ increases.
 As can be seen from the results for $\vu_\bot$ and $\vu_\parallel$, the kurtosis for $\vu_\bot$ is generally greater than that for $\vu_\parallel$.
-Therefore, combining the energy spectra of $\vu_\bot$ and $\vu_\parallel$, we find that the global kurtosis is biased towards that for $\vu_\parallel$ if $k<k_{\rm trans}$, whereas the global kurtosis is dominated by that for $\vu_\bot$ if $k>k_{\rm trans}$, and thus the transition scale $k_{\rm trans}$ can be determined by $\tilde{Q}(k_{\rm trans}) = 1/2$.
-We see that $k_{\rm trans}$ just happens to be the scale at which the fast growing mode transitions to the slow growing mode for the global kurtosis.
+From the energy spectra of $\vu_\bot$ and $\vu_\parallel$ in Figure~\ref{fig:TNG_velocity_globalwps}, we know that $\vu_\parallel$ predominates in the spectra when $k<k_{\rm trans}$, but the kurtosis of $\vu_\bot$ is relatively significant.
+Consequently, the overall kurtosis can be considered a compromise between the contributions from $\vu_\bot$ and $\vu_\parallel$.
+This compromise accounts for the rapid increase in the global kurtosis observed in $k<k_{\rm trans}$.
+In the range $k>k_{\rm trans}$, $\vu_\bot$ predominates in the spectra, and hence the global kurtosis follows that of $\vu_\bot$, explaining the slow growth of the global kurtosis in this scale range.

 In Figure~\ref{fig:TNG50_globalkurt_z0_4_z}, we show the $z$-evolution of the global kurtosis as a function of $k$ for the TNG50 data.
 One can see that for all four redshifts the kurtosis increases with $k$, just as for $z=0$, first in a fast mode, then in a slow growth mode.
-As previously analyzed, the transition scales $k_{\rm trans} = 14.2,\ 7.9,\ 5.0$ and $2.7\hmpc$ for $z=4, 2, 1$ and $0$ respectively, corresponding to scales where the fast growing mode switches to the slow mode.
+As previously analyzed, the transition scales $k_{\rm trans} = 14.2,\ 7.9,\ 5.0$ and $2.7\hmpc$ for $z=4, 2, 1$ and $0$ respectively, roughly corresponding to scales where the fast growing mode switches to the slow mode.

 At large scales of $k<3\hmpc$ the kurtosis increases monotonically with decreasing $z$, whereas at small scales of $k>3\hmpc$ the kurtosis does not change monotonically with decreasing redshift - from $z=4$ to $2$ the global kurtosis first increases and then decreases at $z<2$.
 These results show how the intermittency of turbulence for cosmic fluid evolves with redshift.